 Over the last few years we have made several attempts to stabilise this section of footpath but due to the slope and the underlying bed rock it has been difficult to get the posts in sufficiently to be able to hold the path in place.
 We’re excited about this project, it’s an innovative solution to a persistent problem, it will recreate the drama that Victorian thrill-seekers sought out here many years ago.

 This approach will provide sustainable support to the banks which are heavily eroded.
 The materials are designed to increase the footpath’s safety and accessibility, including in the winter months.

-The work will take place between March and August, with the new sections of footpath in place and open to the public early this autumn.
 Some sections of footpath will be closed during the duration of the work to ensure the safety of local visitors enjoying their daily exercise during lockdown.
 A one-way system around the waterfall trails will ensure the site remains easy to navigate.

 Keep checking back below for regular updates from the project team, we're looking forward to sharing this exciting project with you as each stage unfolds.

 Part funded by The European Agricultural Fund for Rural Development: Europe investing in rural areas